 Before we get started, it is important to mention that the estimated relationship, and even the category in which your DNA match is placed, is usually not indicative of your actual genealogical relationship.

 In reality, there are lots of nuances in genealogical relationships.
-For example, a person who falls into the second cousin category can be a first cousin once or twice-removed.
+For example, a person who falls into the second cousin category of DNA matches can be a first cousin once or twice-removed.